European Parliament sues Commission over 'failure' to apply rule of law powers – KION546

 By Kara Fox, CNN

-The European Parliament has filed a lawsuit against the European Commission — the bloc’s executive arm — over its “failure” to apply rule of law measures to member states.
+The European Parliament sued the European Commission — the EU’s executive arm — on Friday for failing to punish member states who violate the “rule of law” within the bloc.

+The move, which places pressure on the Commission to withhold funding from states in breach of the EU “rule of law,” is likely to escalate an ongoing dispute between Brussels and the Polish government.

+David Sassoli, President of the European Parliament, said on Friday that the European Commission had failed to enforce measures which tie compliance with EU norms to the release of funds from a Covid-19 economic recovery package.

-“The @Europarl_EN’s legal service just submitted the lawsuit against the European Commission for failure to apply the rule of law mechanism to the Court of Justice,” EU Parliament President David Sassoli said in a tweet on Friday.
-“We now expect the @EU_Commission to act.
-Words have to be turned into deeds,” he said.
+Sassoli said: “We now expect the @EU_Commission to act.
+Words have to be turned into deeds.”

+The EU Parliament’s move follows a ruling by Poland’s top court earlier this month, which said that its constitution takes precedence over some EU laws.

+The Polish ruling alarmed many European lawmakers, who say that it undermines the union’s legal foundation, and warned last week that it was time for the EU to take action on withholding funds from countries that breach the rule of law.

 The-CNN-Wire